-Museum restarts its local book club
+Museum restarts local interest club with Burnett book

 The Swannanoa Valley Museum & History Center will again host its local interest book club on the second Friday of each month, at 11:30 a.m. at the museum.